Introduction

 Warnings

-The live mode will execute code you didn’t think really about (and by that I mean even less than usual) Thus:
+The live mode will execute code you didn’t think really about (and by that I mean even less than usual).

 • Your code will get executed lots of times; check that your CPU can keep up.
-Even a slow 60wpm typing can make a Rust program recompile 3x per second, which is also different from sending 3 string/s to a running REPL.
+Even a ‘slow’ 30wpm typing can trigger constant program recompiles.

-• Sniprun will try to execute even incomplete lines.
-You hadn’t finished typing that rm /path/to/arghhh ? sniprun’ not aware and removed the parent directory.
-Whoops.
+• Sniprun will try to execute even incomplete lines, example: you hadn’t finished typing that rm /path/to/arghhh ?
+Sniprun saw you submitting rm /path and removed the parent directory.
 For these reasons, I strongly suggest to:

 • never run bash/shell with live mode